Hospital & Medical Error

 Injury Resource Center of Michigan

-According to the non-profit Institute of Medicine of the National Academies of Sciences, nearly 100,000 people die each year as a result of medical error.
-It is estimated that another 1,000,000 medical errors occur annually.
+The National Institutes of Health recently estimated that medical errors account for nearly 251,000 deaths each year in the U.S. That’s about 700 deaths per day.
+Another important statistic published by John’s Hopkins Medicine is 10% of all deaths in the U.S. are due to medical error, making medical error the third leading cause of death in the country.
 A number of preventable deaths occur in hospitals where patients are the victims of inappropriate decisions when appropriate medical alternatives are available.
 One published study that focused on medical errors found that three conditions; heart attack, pneumonia and stroke are responsible for a number of deaths in hospitals, deaths that could have been prevented.
 Infections are the cause of thousands of deaths in hospitals because, according to CDC experts, “many hospital personnel fail to follow basic infection control, such as hand washing between patient contacts.”
 Even if a medical error does not result in a fatality, a patient may suffer serious or permanent damage, such as amputation, disfigurement, paralysis or brain injury.

 Physicians may fail to properly diagnose cancer, heart attacks and other serious illnesses.
 Early diagnosis of these conditions is important since timely detection can be a matter of life of death.
 Medication errors in prescribing or taking a drug are surprisingly common and can result in serious harm to an individual.
 But there are steps, outlined below, that you can take to avoid being the victim of a medication error.
 If you, a friend or loved one has been the victim of medical or hospital error, you need to talk with an experienced Michigan malpractice lawyer at The Law Offices of Henry M. Hanflik.
 For a free case evaluation, please complete the online form or call 1 (888) 905-4632.